 - Examine the claws closely.
 There is a thicker part of the nail with a pink vessel inside of it (the quick) and then a thinner curved part of the nail.
 Only trim a small bit off of the thinner part.
 It is better to trim a little bit off frequently than try to trim a lot off at one time.
 You want to avoid cutting the nail too short and making your iguana bleed.
 Iguanas need their nails to walk and climb otherwise they will just slip.
-If you accidentally trim the nail too short be sure to quickly stop the bleeding with the styptic powder.
-That toe may be a little sensitive for a short period of time.
+If you accidentally trim the nail too short, be sure to quickly stop the bleeding with the styptic powder.
+That toe may be a little sensitive for a short time.

-- Repeat this with the rest of nails, taking a break if your iguana gets too upset.
-If your iguana will only allow you to trim one or two nails a day that is alright.
+- Repeat this with the rest of the nails, taking a break if your iguana gets too upset.
+If your iguana will only allow you to trim one or two nails a day, that is alright.
 Keep working with the iguana until it is comfortable with the process and allows you to trim all nails in one short sitting.

 - Trim your iguana's nails every two to three weeks or as needed.

 - Human clippers can be used on baby iguanas but adult iguanas have nails that are much too thick for human nail clippers.

 - If you do not have styptic powder, then cornstarch can be used (but you will have to hold it on the bleeding nail longer).
 Other substitutes include flour (packed onto the bleeding nail) and a bar of soap, which is used to press the bleeding nail into.